 ShmooCon Labs sponsorship is not the same as being a general ShmooCon sponsor.
 What does that mean?
 At a very very high-level, it means your company doesn’t have to write ShmooCon a check, nor will you have a table in the sponsorship area.

-Instead, you’ll have the opportunity of showing how your equipment plays well with others in a relaxed yet fast-paced environment with a bunch of people who who will be learning about, hopefully like, and then recommend your product(s).
+Instead, you’ll have the opportunity of showing how your solution plays well with others in a relaxed yet fast-paced environment with a bunch of people who will be learning about, hopefully like, and then possibly recommend your product(s) to their friends, family and co-workers.

 Labs vendors are expected to provide a product expert/engineer that is able to install, troubleshoot interoperability issues, possibly try new features in a real production environment as well as teach and promote your product.
 This is a true labs environment, not a sales pitch – so don’t send someone from sales.
 We find that most engineers who attend have as much fun as at the attendees!